How To Set Up The SEO Framework Plugin

 The SEO Framework's Settings page is one long page of options divided up into the following sections and sub-sections.
 For simplicity, I have pasted screenshots of the settings I usually set up with explanations where required.

-One things you will need is a square version of your logo.
-The plugin requires this in a couple of places.
+- A square version of your logo.
+It is required in a couple of places.
 If you do not have one, then you could use your favicon instead.

-I use the following settings it shows you the SEO data for each and every post and page when viewing lists of pages or post.
+I use the following settings so that the plugin shows you the SEO data for each and every post and page when viewing lists of pages or post in the dashboard.
 Also by having the data available in the settings metabox you'll see how well you're doing as you type each SEO value in.
 Basically, these are settings that will change how the admin panel looks to you as the site owner.

 On the canonical settings it is good advice to check all three link relationship options.
 All this means is that when a page spills over into more than one page - such as is often the case with archive pages, or if a page has a lot of query string stuff added to the end of it for some reason, search engines won't try to index all the variations of the original page arising from those events.